touchlab/KaMPKit/CONTACT_US.md

 For direct assistance, please [reach out to Touchlab](https://go.touchlab.co/contactkamp) to discuss support options.

-If you find any bugs or issues in with project, you can create an issue in the [GitHub repository](https://github.com/touchlab/KaMPKit), but please don't mistake it with general KMM helpline, you can get answers for these questions in Slack.
+If you find any bugs or issues in with project, you can create an issue in the [GitHub repository](https://github.com/touchlab/KaMPKit), but please don't mistake it with general KMM helpline.
+You can get answers for general questions in Slack.